Non-replicating smallpox vaccine

 The U.S. Government has a long-term strategy to provide sufficient non-replicating smallpox vaccine to protect 66 million people, representing 132 million doses of IMVAMUNE, to address those for whom a replicating smallpox vaccine is contraindicated or who have severe immunodeficiency and who are not expected to benefit from the vaccine.
 These individuals include severely immuno-compromised individuals and the following individuals who are otherwise at increased safety risk: pregnant women; individuals with HIV infection; individuals with a history of eczema or atopic dermatitis; individuals who are undergoing bone marrow transplantation or individuals with primary or acquired immunodeficiency who require isolation; or infants less than one year of age.

 As part of this strategy, we were awarded a contract in 2009 to develop a freeze dried formulation of IMVAMUNE, which we believe indicates the U.S. Government's desire to develop an improved formulation of IMVAMUNE to replace the liquid-frozen formulation of IMVAMUNE currently stockpiled in the SNS.
-The freeze-dried formulation has a potential shelf life of approximately 10 or more years and potentially no storage limitations.
+The freeze-dried formulation has a potential shelf life of 5+ years and would also simplify the storage and shipping logistics.

 We have generated the clinical data required to support stockpiling of this next generation of the vaccine in the SNS and are on track to validate the production process, which remains the final step towards meeting the overall U.S. regulatory requirements for the freeze-dried version of the vaccine.